Auties00/Cobalt/README.md

 In practice, this means that this data needs to be serialized somewhere.
 The same is true for the mobile api.

-By default, this library serializes data regarding a session at `$HOME/.whatsapp4j/[web|mobile]/<session_id>`.
+By default, this library serializes data regarding a sessionRecord at `$HOME/.whatsapp4j/[web|mobile]/<session_id>`.
 The data is stored in protobuf files.

 If your application needs to serialize data in a different way, for example in a database create a custom implementation of ControllerSerializer.
 Then make sure to specify your implementation in the `Whatsapp` builder.
 This is explained in the "How to create a connection" section.

-### How to handle session disconnects
+### How to handle sessionRecord disconnects

-When the session is closed, the onDisconnect method in any listener is invoked.
+When the sessionRecord is closed, the onDisconnect method in any listener is invoked.
 These are the three reasons that can cause a disconnect:

 1. DISCONNECTED